AI Mark VIII radar: Equipment layout

 The Mk.
 VIII system consisted of two groupings of systems, the transmitter and antenna system mounted on the nose of the aircraft, and the majority of the receiver and the display systems mounted inside.

 The nose-mounted equipment included the magnetron transmitter and the soft Sutton tube switch.
 These were combined in a single box mounted on the mounting frame, near the top of the frame on the Mosquito and the bottom on the Beaufighter, where they could be easily accessed.
 The scanner system was centred on the frame, rotating the 28 inch parabolic reflector (dish) through a complete circle 17 times a second.
 The signal was transmitted from a small vertically oriented half-wave dipole antenna and reflector mounted at the end of a post passing through a hole in the middle of the dish.
 A coaxial cable carried the signal from the magnetron to the back of the post.
 Among the parts on the frame were the Type 53 Modulator, which provided pulses of 35 Amps and 10 kV, the Type TR.3151 transmitter, containing the CV64 magnetron, CV43 soft Sutton switch and a crystal mixer, and the Type 50 receiver with its CV67 Sutton tube local oscillator that stepped down the frequency.

 This left the receiver, time base system and the display inside the aircraft cabin.
 There was ample room for this in the Beaufighter where the radar operator sat at the back of the fuselage.
 In the Mosquito, the radar operator sat to the right and slightly behind the pilot.
-The main entry door was located on the left side of the fuselage, just in front of the radar operator.
+The main entry door was located on the right side of the fuselage, just in front of the radar operator.
 With the radar installed, this left almost no room to reach the door, so the time base circuitry was mounted on rails that allowed it to be slid up and forward, out of the way of the door.
 Among the parts inside the aircraft were the Type 73 display and the TR.3152 Lucero.

 The system was provided power by the Type 225 power supply, running off a power take off shaft on one of the engines.
 This produced 1,200 W of 80 V AC power, converted to 500 W of DC power for those instruments that needed DC.
 The scanner motor was hydraulic, powered by a pump on one of the engines.
 The entire system, including the power supply and all the main equipment, weighed 212 lb.